micag2025/Agentic_AI_Developer_Certification_Project3/Publication_ready_tensor_project3.md

 ✅ _Comprehensive Testing Suite_ : Unit tests for individual agent functions and tools, Integration tests for agent-to-agent communication, End-to-end system tests for complete workflows, Test coverage of at least 70% for core functionality.
 ✅ _Safety & Security Guardrails_: Input validation and sanitization, Output filtering and content safety measures, Error handling with graceful degradation, Logging for compliance and debugging
-✅ _User Interface_: Interactive web application using Gradio, Streamlit, or similar framework, Intuitive design that abstracts away technical complexity, Clear error messages and user guidance
+✅ _User Interface_: Interactive web application using  Streamlit Intuitive design that abstracts away technical complexity, Clear error messages and user guidance
 ✅ _Resilience & Monitoring_:Retry logic with exponential backoff for failed tool or LLM calls, Timeout handling to prevent long-running or stalled workflows, Basic loop limits or iteration caps to avoid infinite cycles, Graceful handling of agent failures and timeouts, Logging of failures, retries, and fallback events for debugging and traceability
 > _Note_: just choose the ones most relevant to the system’s risks.
 The goal is to handle failure gracefully and avoid silent breakage.